gercio/bitpump/readme.md

-Objat - Open Bitcoin Java Automatic Trader
+BitPump - Pump for your bitcoins!
 =====================================

 More information coming soon...